How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 Here are my 8 basic tips and real food sanity savers:

 1. Appreciate a Helpful Husband – I’ve said it many times… I’m so thankful to Kent’s Dad & Mom for raising such a good guy.
 One who isn’t afraid to cook, clean and everything in between.
 He’s my toilet-cleaning, weekend-cooking, laundry-folding, do-what-has-to-be-done kind of guy, and I couldn’t keep on top of any of this without him.
-My Mom did it with very little help from my Dad and with five kids, plus she worked a separate full time job, too.
-So I know it can be done, but it surely wouldn’t be easy, and running my own business would be out of the question.
+(Plus he does pretty much all of the lawn and garden stuff.)
+My Mom did it with very little help from my Dad (although he did the outside stuff too) and they had five kids, plus she worked a separate full time job!
+So I know it can be done, but it surely wouldn’t be easy, and running my own business would be even trickier.
 Also keep in mind that Kent works regular hours, not all husbands do, so they may not be able to help as much.
-If your husband isn’t as quick to jump in, don’t give up, just ask for help here and there and be sure to say thank you… be creative.
-Wink, wink 🙂
+If your husband isn’t as quick to jump in or can't for whatever reason, don’t give up, just ask for help here and there and be sure to say thank you… be creative.
+Wink, wink. 🙂

-- These days we have meat delivered to us (for real!) or we pick it up when we get our milk.
+- These days we have meat delivered to us from our local farmer (for real!) or we pick it up when we get our milk.
 But in the past, we'd take turns with friends and alternate going out to the farm for our pastured meats.
-(Go here for healthy meat if you don't have a good local option.)
+(Go here for healthy meat delivered if you don't have a good local option.)

 - It's all about saving trips and therefore time.
 So if one of us is going to Costco or to a health food store across town, or even just to the nearby grocery store, we often call to see what the others might need.